 IX.
 Volunteers are expected to perform approved volunteer services under the supervision of a Millard Public Schools employee.

-X. Volunteers shall be subject to the District’s personnel policies and rules, including but not limited to non-discrimination and harassment, appropriate boundaries with students, behavior and conduct on District property, dress, use of tobacco, substance use, use of District computers and property, confidentiality, corporal punishment and physical contact, and safety and security.
+X. Volunteers shall be subject to the District’s personnel policies and rules, including but not limited to non-discrimination and harassment, sexual harassment, appropriate boundaries with students, behavior and conduct on District property, dress, use of tobacco, substance use, use of District computers and property, confidentiality, corporal punishment and physical contact, and safety and security.